 The Medicare Plan Finder does not allow you to sort Advantage plans for these benefits--you'll need to consult a broker or call individual insurers.

-Start your search using the Medicare Plan Finder, the official government website that posts stand-alone prescription drug, Medicare Advantage, and Medigap offerings.
+How to Shop Start your search using the Medicare Plan Finder, the official government website that posts stand-alone prescription drug, Medicare Advantage, and Medigap offerings.
 Critics of the plan finder argue that it's been difficult to use, and it underwent an overhaul last year that brought some improvements.

 But the new site didn't allow users to sort plans by total costs, including premiums but also deductibles, copays, and coinsurance payments.
 Now, it is possible to sort plans by premium plus total drug costs, which provides a more accurate view of expense.